 Growing up, we would eat tomatoes like apples, straight off the vine, still warm from the heat of the sun.
 Now, I enjoy my heirloom tomatoes in delicious salads with other amazing flavors.

-I love using heirloom tomatoes directly from my garden.
+I love using heirloom tomatoes directly from my garden or the Farmer’s Market.
 Red zebra and Cherokee purple are bursting with sweet flavor and delicious texture.
 They are undoubtedly the stars of this salad.

 Note: I always add garlic directly to salad and not to salad dressing as it has an off-taste if it sits too long.
-Because I usually make salad dressings in bulk, I leave garlic out until ready to use in a salad.
+Because I usually make salad dressings in big batches, I leave garlic out until ready to use in a salad.